parallelno/Vector06c/Vector06c_Dev/_Projects/GameNoname/tools/Ay_Emul29b32W64/readme.beta.txt

   it in single task button mode) for Playlist and Mixer windows

 14 March 2016
-- Cleanup code for easy migrating to Lazarus 1.6 + FPC 3.0.0 (Win9x is still
+- Eraseup code for easy migrating to Lazarus 1.6 + FPC 3.0.0 (Win9x is still
   supported in theory)

 15 March 2016